Tommy Pham Player Props: Diamondbacks vs. Twins

-Tommy Pham, with a slugging percentage of .375 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks against the Minnesota Twins, with Bailey Ober on the hill, August 4 at 8:10 PM ET.
+Tommy Pham, with a slugging percentage of .357 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks against the Minnesota Twins, with Kenta Maeda on the mound, August 5 at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Giants.
+He had a one-hit showing in his last game (1-for-4) against the Twins.

 Tommy Pham Game Info & Props vs. the Twins